Borrowing & Renewing Items from the NCC Libraries

 Activating Your Library Card

-- Register for your library account at the Library Circulation Desk.You will need to supply a valid photo ID (driver's license, passport, NCC photo ID, etc).
+- Register for your library account at the library's Circulation or Information Service Desks by showing a valid photo ID (NCC photo ID, driver's license, passport, etc).

 - Community members may be asked to provide additional proof of residence.